azurestaycationbysiaos/siaos1525/outstatic/content/posts/guest-amenities-azure-urban-resort-residences.md

 The Azure Wave Pool gives guests the experience of enjoying beach-like waves without leaving Metro Manila.
 It's one of the highlights of staying at Azure Urban Resort Residences.

-*Ask your host for the current wave pool schedule before your stay.*

 ## Beach Bar

 ![Beach Bar at Azure Urban Resort Residences](/images/blog/amenities/azure-beach-bar-azure-urban-resort-residences.webp)